howaboutyu/NCA/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

-- Hat tip to the Distill team for their [blog post](https://distill.pub/2020/growing-ca/) on Neural Cellular Automata; an inspiration for this project.
+- Hat tip to the Distill team for their [blog post](https://distill.pub/2020/growing-ca/) on Neural Cellular Automata; an inspiration on how to write a blog post.